PatrickKyei/exception/_drafts/2022-08-05-until-you-loved-my-everything.md

 ..._that's because it's scary dammit_

-When we go through disappointments in a relationship we build a strong wall around our hearts as a form of self defense.

-At some point we despise anything that has to do with love, relationships, commitment, friendship and family.

 I was fine before you walked right through that door.
 And now I'm something more than I ever imagined.